All About Mucositis

 Medications

 Gelclair® and Zilactin® work by coating the mucosa to form a barrier for exposed nerve endings.
-They help control pain and increased the ability to eat and speak in clinical trials.
+In clinical trials, these have helped control pain and increase the ability to eat and speak.
 Amifostine (Ethyol®), a drug that protects against the damage to the mucosa caused by radiation, is approved by the FDA for patients receiving radiation therapy for cancers of the head and neck.
-Studies have shown that amifostine can reduce dry mouth and may prevent mouth sores; however, more research is needed.
+Studies have shown that amifostine can lessen dry mouth and may prevent mouth sores, but more research is needed.
 Other agents that have been studied include: capsaicin (derived from chili peppers), glutamine, prostaglandin E2, Vitamin E, sucralfate, and allopurinol mouthwash.

 Keratinocyte growth factor (KGF) is a substance made in the body that promotes the growth, repair, and survival of cells that protect the lining of the mouth and GI tract.
 A manmade version of human KGF has been developed as the drug palifermin.
-It is currently used for patients with hematologic malignancies or blood cancers (leukemias, lymphomas, and myelomas) who are undergoing bone marrow or stem cell transplant.
-Palifermin was found to decrease the length and severity of mucositis in these patients.
+It is used for patients with hematologic malignancies or blood cancers (leukemias, lymphomas, and myelomas) who are having bone marrow or stem cell transplants.
+Palifermin was found to lower the length and severity of mucositis in these patients.

 Pain Control